thrust-team/mpropep/README.md

 # mpropep
-MATLAB wrapper for `cpropep` thermochemical tool
+MATLAB wrapper for `cpropep` thermochemical tool, aimed specifically at analyzing a combination of oxidizer and fuel.